SnapKit/SnapKit/README.md

 ## Hold on for dear life

 Sometimes you need modify existing constraints in order to animate or remove/replace constraints.
-In Snappy there are a few different approaches to updating constraints.
+In Snap there are a few different approaches to updating constraints.

 #### 1. References
 You can hold on to a reference of a particular constraint by assigning the result of a constraint make expression to a local variable or a class property.